CASE STUDY

 To begin with, let’s take a closer look at what RFID actually is.
 It’s a wireless network that relates to technologies of the AIDC or Auto ID (Automatic Identification and Data Capture) family.
 As the name says, the technologies of this group identify, communicate, store, and record information with little to zero human intervention.

-In general, this is exactly what RFID does — a network of 3 hardware devices (an RFID reader, an RFID tag/smart label, and an antenna) allows scanning and identifying objects by utilizing electromagnetic fields.
+In general, this is exactly what RFID does — a network of 3 hardware devices (an RFID reader, an RFID tag/smart label, and an antenna) allows scanning and identifying objects by utilizing electromagnetic fields, playing a vital role in IoT in factories and IoT in agriculture to automate tracking and inventory management.

 Also, understanding RFID technology is essential for anyone involved in prototyping model in IoT, as it offers insights into how wireless communication systems can be integrated into IoT solutions.